tododge/BIOS424/README.md

 ```
 Either `source ~/.bash_profile` or restart your terminal window.
 Typing `conda` and `mamba` should now give help messages.

 Now, we want to all have the same conda environment with all the necessary programs.
 First, clone this github repo somewhere you can easily access on Sherlock.
 (I would recommend `$SCRATCH`; it's what all the scripts will assume).
 Move into the directory and we will now create a new conda environment from the supplied `environment.yml` file.
-It will probably take a little while (10-15 minutes) to download everything that's needed.
+It will probably take a little while (5-10 minutes with mamba) to download everything that's needed.
 Whenever it finishes, activate the new environment.
 ```
 cd $SCRATCH
 git clone https://github.com/jahemker/BIOS424/